History of Pencils and Pens

 History of Quill Pens

 Quills were the most sophisticated writing instruments for a long time (some 15 centuries).
-Many large birds gave their contribution to the spreading of knowledge until metal pens replaced feathers in writing.
-Read more about history of quill pens.
+Many large birds gave their contributed to the spreading of knowledge until metal pens replaced feathers in writing.
+Here you can read more about the history of quill pens.

 History of Colored Pencils

 Compared with other art mediums, colored pencil is relatively new.
 It appeared at the beginning of the 20th century.
-But that doesn’t mean it is any less worthy especially when combined with other mediums.
+But that doesn’t mean it is less worthy, especially when combined with other mediums.
 Here you can read more about colored pencil history.

 History of Eraser

 It is easy to write something.
 But what to do when you make a mistake?
 Erasers come to the rescue!
-Since we started to write, we tried to find the way to fix our errors.
-Until the discovery of the rubber, we used clothes, rocks and even bread.
-Read more about eraser history, facts and types.
+Since we started to write, we have tried to find a way to fix our errors.
+We used clothes, rocks, and even bread until we discovered that rubber works better than any of that.
+Here you can read more about eraser history, facts, and types.

 Picture Of Pencil Color